AstraBert/SearchPhi/README.md

     <p><i>Flowchart for PrAIvateSearch</i></p>
 </div>

-The process of creating and the functioning of PrAIvateSearch will be explained in a future [blog post on HuggingFace](#).
+The process of creating and the functioning of PrAIvateSearch is explained in [this blog post on HuggingFace](https://huggingface.co/blog/as-cle-bert/search-the-web-with-ai).

 ## Installation and usage